PrintM3D/Quad-Fusion-Docs/getting-started/preparing-a-print.md

 # Preparing a Print

-Before uploading a print to the Duet board and printing it with the Promega, you will need to prepare a _.gcode_ file of your model.
+Before uploading a print to the Duet board and printing it with the Crane, you will need to prepare a _.gcode_ file of your model.
 The first step to preparing a print involves creating a _.STL_ file.
 This file is a representation of the outer shell of a CAD \(Computer Aided Design\) model.
 An _.STL_ file can then be sliced by slicer software such as _Cura_ or _Simplify3D_ \(and many others!\) to produce a _.gcode_ file.
 Slicer software will incorporate numerous print and printer settings into the G-code print file.
 You can then upload this file to your printer to print it.
 Properly preparing a print is very important to produce a print with good print quality.
 Follow this guide to create a _.gcode_ file with the proper print settings.
 If you are already familiar with creating an _.STL_ file, you can continue to [Preparing a Print](https://m3d.gitbook.io/promega-docs/getting-started/preparing-a-print#cura).

 **Note: if you want to quickly get printing for the first time you can find a pre-sliced** G-code file of a [**rook model here**](https://drive.google.com/open?id=1PK1snlv7iPuX1XC8wjrwxUQiDmN8HcHH)**, this is recommended if you are printing for the first time.
 Once you have downloaded the model you can continue to:** [**Running a Print**](https://m3d.gitbook.io/promega-docs/getting-started/running-a-print)